Online Banking Security

 - Change your password whenever you delete a signer from your account.

-- Balance your account at a minimum of once a month, so any discrepancies can be reported in a timely manner.
+- Balance your account monthly, at a minimum, so any discrepancies can be reported in a timely manner.